5jt/dyalog-cookbook/manuscript/12-Scheduled-Tasks.md

 but in our case that is of course not necessary because the number is so small that there is no difference between hex and integer anyway, so we can convert it into an error message straight away.

-Again we use a user command that is not part of a standard Dyalog installation but because it is so useful we strongly recommend install it [^getmsg].
+Again we use a user command that is not part of a standard Dyalog installation but because it is so useful we strongly recommend installing it [^getmsg].
 It translates a Windows error code into meaningful text.

 ~~~
       ]GetMsgFrom